He Will Love These Fresh Mullet Hairstyle Men Looks

 Choppy Fringe Mullet

-From the front, this style looks sharp and modern but the second you turn your head, it shows that fearless, edgy attitude.
+From the front it looks sharp and modern, but turn your head and you get that rebellious, edgy attitude.

-The jagged fringe mullet has irregular layers that add natural volume and structure through the crown.
-The back flows freely for a rough finish.
+The choppy fringe has uneven layers that create natural volume and texture through the crown, while the back flows freely for that rough finish.

-This hairstyle is good for anyone who wants to stand out without being too loud.
+This is good for guys who want to stand out without being too obvious about it.

-Get rough-cut layers from your barber and add a texturizing powder to make it looking messy but still full.
+Ask your barber for rough-cut layers and use texturizing powder to keep it looking messy but full.

 @the_barberhood